kesondrakey/kesondrakey.github.io/test5.md

 .icon:active {
     filter: brightness(85%); /* This reduces the brightness by 15% for an active click */ }

+    .icon:active, .collapsible:active {
+    transform: scale(0.98); /* Slightly shrinks the button to give a pressed effect */ }

 .icon-daily {
     background: linear-gradient(to right, #85a3e0, #1e57a8);